boostup/react-context-api-multiple-reducers-mulitple-sagas/README.md

 ## Notes

-This demos depends on a tiny package called `use-react-saga`.
+This demo depends on a tiny package called `use-react-saga`.

-All it is, is a custom hook for react which depends on the `redux-saga` package, which is something I wanted to experiment with, for async actions.
+All it is, is a custom hook for React which depends on the `redux-saga` package, which is something I wanted to experiment with as the next natural evolution step after `redux-thunk`, for async actions.

+## Addendum

+After the perusal of the installed packages in the `node_modules` directory, I have come to realize that there is a `redux` directory in there!!
+After perusing the `yarn.lock` file, `redux-saga` packages has it as a dependency.

+So this demo does NOT unfortunately demonstrate that adding Redux as a dependency can be avoided.
+Fortunately, it is only [2kB, including dependencies](https://www.npmjs.com/package/redux)!

+So this demo only goes to shows how **unavoidable** `redux` is when it comes to making stable apps ;)

+In the particular case of this demo, if I wish to remove it as a dependency, I must implement Sagas myself.
+Is it worth it ?
+I'll leave it up to you to decide.

+Finally, I should mention that I do not hold a grudge against Redux, I just wanted to evaluate the Context API as a potential replacement, since we see so many articles on this topic, but they all show very small unscalable demos or POCs which were never convincing to me.

 ---